karpanai/karpanai-web/data/blog/2005/08/10/bragging-rights.md

     - 'Movies'
 post_format: []
 ---
-When [ this ](http://www.idlebrain.com/news/2000march20/creative-siddardha.html) movie turns out to be a big hit, I’ll go around telling everyone that Shiva went to school with me at [UF](http://www.ufl.edu) and that the moment I read the sensitive short story he sent to Manirathnam with his resume, I *knew.*
+When [ this ](http://www.idlebrain.com/news/2000march20/creative-siddardha.html) movie turns out to be a big hit, I'll go around telling everyone that Shiva went to school with me at [UF](http://www.ufl.edu) and that the moment I read the sensitive short story he sent to Manirathnam with his resume, I *knew.*